stew-anderson/blog/_posts/2025-10-08-platform-thinking-from-products-to-ecosystems.jpg.markdown

 * **Data isolation and governance**: Too tied to your compliance requirements.

 ## The payoff
 Platforms outlast products.
-They create network effects, build moats and unlock innovation at the edges.
+They create network effects, build moats, and unlock innovation at the edges.
 You don't have to control everything, you just have to enable it.
 If you don't build platforms you risk becoming part of someone else's.

 ## Final thoughts on current AI developments impacting this area
 Just as API's unlocked interoperability of services and accelerated platform growth, we're now entering the next phase with [Anthropic's MCP (Model Context Protocol)](https://www.anthropic.com/news/model-context-protocol).

 We're at a turning point where there is the potential for [MCP](https://github.com/mcp) to move us away from human-driven integrations to machine coordinated ones.
-Gone are the manual process and in return is the acceptance of allowing agents to understand, negotiate and act across platforms.
+Gone are the manual process; in their place comes the acceptance of allowing agents to understand, negotiate and act across platforms.

 For businesses, that's both an opportunity and a threat.
 If your platform isn't ready to speak the same "language" as others in this emerging ecosystem, you risk being abstracted away by those that are.

 We spent decades connecting systems.
 The next decade will be about connecting intelligence.
-But that and MCP is a whole other blog post...
+But that, and MCP, is a whole other blog post...